-project checkpoint rubric (varies)
+project checkpoint rubric (general idea, varies project to project)

 UNSATISFACTORY (0%) NEEDS IMPROVEMENT (25%) SATISFACTORY (50%) EXEMPLARY (100%) EXPLORATION (25%) Submission not relevant to checkpoint or repeat submission.
 No noticeable exploration.
 Some exploration.
 Noticeable exploration.
 IMPROVEMENT (25%) Submission not relevant to checkpoint or repeat submission.
-Little improvement from previous week.
+No noticeable improvement from previous week.
 Some improvement from previous week.
 Noticeable improvement from previous week.
-REQUIREMENTS (25%) None met or submission not relevant to checkpoint or repeat submission.
+REQUIREMENTS (25%) None met, submission not relevant to checkpoint, or repeat submission.
 Few met.
 Some met.
 All met.
 SUBMISSION (25%) Over a week late.
-Over two days late.
+Up to a week late.
 Up to two days late.
-Submitted on time.
+On time.